 Following the decisions of the Paris Climate Conference of December 2015 and the agreement to limit global temperature increases to a maximum of two degrees Celsius, we attach particular importance to the issue of climate change in our current business strategy.
 We are convinced that even the critical comments on climate change and climate protection policy that we are currently hearing from various senders do not change the need to commit ourselves to climate protection.
 Nevertheless, they can have an impact on the international framework conditions and schedules.
 We will monitor these developments and analyse them with regard to possible effects on our business activities.

-At the end of 2016, we had invested around 28.4 billion euros with consideration of social and environmental criteria and criteria aimed at encouraging good corporate governance.
-This included more than ten billion euros from our private and institutional customers, for which we have continually expanded our offering of sustainable investment solutions in recent years.
-The sustainability fi lter introduced in 2014 for our proprietary investments has proven itself in practice.
-The fi lter excludes companies with controversial business activities from capital investment.
+At the end of 2017, we invested around EUR 28.3 billion, taking into account social, environmental and corporate governance criteria.
+This figure includes more than ten billion euros from our private and institutional clients, for whom we have continuously expanded our range of sustainable investment solutions in recent years.
+The sustainability filter introduced for our own investments in 2014 has proven itself in practice.
+The filter excludes companies with controversial business activities from investment.